pramindanata/architecture-katas/kata/mock-internet-un/readme.md

 - A1: There less than 100 gatherings happened at the same time.
 - A2: A Mock UN event contains many video-chat.
 - A3: Only moderator can create a video chat session.
+- A4: The event will be held every week.
+- A5: The event will be held on a global scale.
+- A6: In the video chat session, only max 25 participants can open mic & video.

 ### Functional Requirement